discretize/discretize-guides/guides/fractal-basics/index.md

 ---

+## Line of Sight (LoS) and stacking

+In many Fractals the concept of "Line of Sight" can be applied to pack mobs together without using any skills that <Control name="Pull"/>.
+As soon as a player takes aggro of a mob it tries to attack the player.
+In doing so it needs to find a valid path.
+For enemies with melee weapons this means it will run right towards you, ranged enemies need a clear sight towards the player without obstruction.
+After taking aggro of a mob the player wants to move behind a wall so the mob loses Line of Sight and is forced to take the shortest path to the player.

+Generally, you **always** want to stick together as a group.
+Reason being that boons and unique buffs won't reach players that are standing too far away.
+Since most classes deal high damage in melee the logical conclusion is to stack up, pull mobs together either with <Control name="Pull"/>s or Line of Sight and burst them down as quickly as possible. **Even if the amount of enemies seems dangerous at the first glance the most secure position on the map is in the center of the stack!**

+---

 ## Mistlock Instabilities

 Tier 4 fractals always have three Mistlock Instabilities active which add additional mechanics to the fights.
 The selection is random for each difficulty level and changes daily.
 More information can be found [in the official wiki](https://wiki.guildwars2.com/wiki/Fractals_of_the_Mists).